Megavitamin-B6 syndrome: Exceptions

 High parenteral doses of vitamin B6 are used to treat isoniazid overdose with no adverse effects found, although a preservative in parenteral vitamin B6 may cause transient worsening of metabolic acidosis.
 High doses of vitamin B6 are used to treat gyromitra mushroom (false morel) poisoning, hydrazine exposure and homocystinuria Doses of 50 mg to 100 mg per day may also be used to treat pyridoxine deficient seizures and when patients are taking other medications that reduce vitamin B6.
 Daily doses of 10 mg to 50 mg are recommended for patients undergoing hemodialysis.

 Outside of rare medical conditions, placebo-controlled studies have generally failed to show benefits of high doses of vitamin B6.
 Reviews of supplementing with vitamin B6 have not found it to be effective at reducing swelling, reducing stress, producing energy, preventing neurotoxicity, or treating asthma.

 Diagnosis

 The clinical hallmark of megavitamin-B6 syndrome is ataxia due to sensory polyneuropathy.
 Blood tests are performed to rule out other causes and to confirm an elevated level of vitamin B6 with an absence of hypophosphatasia.
-Examination does not typically show signs of a motor deficit, dysfunction of the autonomic nervous system or impairment of the central nervous system, although in severe cases motor and autonomic imparement can occur.
+Examination does not typically show signs of a motor deficit, dysfunction of the autonomic nervous system or impairment of the central nervous system, although in severe cases motor and autonomic impairment can occur.
 When examined, patients typically have diminished reflexes (hyporeflexia), such as a diminished response when performing an ankle jerk reflex test.
-Nerve conduction studies typically show normal motor conduction but decrease in large sensory wave amplitude in the arms and legs.
+Nerve conduction studies typically show normal motor conduction but a decrease in large sensory wave amplitude in the arms and legs.
 Needle electromyography studies generally reveal no signs of denervation.